 Process of purchasing real estate with Bitcoin

-Before you purchase real estate using Bitcoin, you need to find a property that you are interested in first.
+Before you purchase real estate using Bitcoin, you need to find real estate priced in Bitcoin that you are interested in first.
 Our team of real estate professionals will guide you through the entire process, assist you with preparing an offer as well as negotiate the purchase price and conditions on your behalf.

 Once your offer is accepted by the seller and upon receiving a deposit or a full amount of the property value in Bitcoin, we immediately issue the funds in Canadian dollars to the listing brokerage's real estate trust account via a wire transfer or an inter-company cheque.
 From the standpoint of the seller and the listing brokerage this process is no different from a regular deposit in a typical Canadian dollar denominated real estate transaction.
 The listing brokerage then holds the funds in their real estate trust account until the completion of the transaction.